skohlmann/jpaunit/README.md

 # JpaUnit

-The idea is simple: forget about the database.
+The idea is simple: forget about the database details – you are using JPA for that exact reason, aren't you?
 Set up and expect database state using your JPA entities.

 ## With plain JUnit